Guidelines for Including Gender Equity in Diversity Action Plans

 PCOSW helped in the establishment of Oregon State University's Ombuds Office, which promotes a civil and inclusive campus community by providing informal, impartial, and confidential conflict management services to all members of the university community.
-The Ombuds assists with individual concerns through service and education, and serves as a change agent to address group conflict and systemic concerns.
+The Ombuds assist with individual concerns through service and education, and serve as change agents to address group conflict and systemic concerns.
 It is the goal of the Ombuds to foster a culture of healthy, safe and open dialogue, and facilitate cooperative problem resolution.

 Oregon State University understands that you have many facets to your life, including personal, professional and academic demands.
 This website offers information and resources to assist you in balancing the daily demands and opportunities of your life, whether you are a student, faculty or staff member.